 Timeless & Classical Art…Ancient yet Eternal.

 Welcome to The Ancient Art of Holistic Thinking.
-The book, online classes and live workshops offered here will engage you in a timeless, dynamic and integrated worldview, a beautiful and reflective way of engaging with the kosmos.
+The book, and online classes offered here will engage you in a timeless, dynamic and integrated worldview, a beautiful and reflective way of engaging with the kosmos.
 Within this ancient framework, philosophy is intertwined with and partly conveyed through nature.
 Thus image and thought are conjoined, as are natural patterns with ideology, cosmology with religion, conceptual awareness with sensory perception, invisible with the manifest, and theory with practice.

 To add to your multi-sensory experience while at this site, click the ambient music links at the bottom of the footer (below this post) to engage more of your senses and briefly transport your state of mind while reading.
 Enjoy!

-I invite you to embark upon a journey into an inspirational way of seeing and thinking, a vital legacy left from great civilizations past.
+You are invited to embark upon a journey into an inspirational way of seeing and thinking, a vital legacy left from great civilizations past.
 Although descended from age-old wisdom, this integrative way of perceiving is as relevant today as it was millennia ago in ancient Egypt and Greece.
 Whether you choose to take the upcoming online course or study the book independently, both will give you unique insight into an ancient window of thought, yet still available for each of us to cultivate in any time or culture.

 I refer to holistic thinking as an ‘ancient art’ for two reasons.
 First, the ideal of holism as the interrelatedness of all parts in any given whole system is not new.
 Rather this ancient understanding is being re-learned, rediscovered and is very much needed in our modern world.
 Second, in the ancient philosophies focused upon (Platonic, Pre-Socratic, Pythagorean and Egyptian) image, symbol, music and art are incorporated as teaching methods.